Mai Mala Buni: Yobe State Governor

 On 29 May 2019, during his inauguration as the executive governor of Yobe state, Mai Mala Buni stated that "Our administration would strive to ensure prompt payment of counterpart funds to the Universal Basic Education Commission (UBEC), to enable the State access UBEC grants to improve primary education.
-We would equally build more schools classrooms, employ more teachers as well as improve teacher's incentives and provide additional instructional materials to meet the requirements of such communities.

-This approach would be replicated in the secondary education sector, we will equally make the teaching profession attractive and education more functional.
+We would equally build more schools classrooms, employ more teachers as well as improve teachers' incentives, and provide additional instructional materials to meet the requirements of such communities.
+This approach would be replicated in the secondary education sector; we will equally make the teaching profession attractive and education more functional.
 The payment of examination fees by the government to students in public schools would be sustained.
 Parents and guardians in the state would be free from the burden of paying school and examination fees for their wards.
-In order to improve and encourage pupil's enrolment in our schools, this administration will partner with the Federal Government for the implementation of the Home Grown Feeding Programme."
+In order to improve and encourage pupil enrollment in our schools, this administration will partner with the Federal Government for the implementation of the Home Grown Feeding Program."

-As at April 2020, the state government under his leadership has spent over 2.1 billion Naira in the construction of 7 model primary school in different locations in Yobe State.
-The projects are aimed at decongesting schools in the urban areas that are currently overstretched as result of fleeing Internally Displaced Persons.
+As at April 2020, the state government under his leadership has spent over 2.1 billion naira in the construction of 7 model primary school in different locations in Yobe State.
+The projects are aimed at decongesting schools in the urban areas that are currently overstretched as a result of fleeing Iinternally displaced eprsons.